github/branch-deploy/docs/usage.md

 - `.deploy main` - Rolls back to the `main` branch in production
 - `.deploy main to <environment>` - Rolls back to the `main` branch in the specified environment

+## Environment Targets 🏝️

+Environment targets are used to target specific environments for deployments.
+These are specifically defined in the Actions workflow and could be anything you want.
+Common examples are `production`, `staging`, `development`, etc.

+`.deploy` will always use the default environment target unless you specify one.
+If you are ever unsure what environment to use, please contact your team member who setup the workflow.

+> Note: You can learn more about environment targets [here](https://github.com/github/branch-deploy#environment-targets)

 ## Deployment Permissions 🔑

 In order to run any branch deployment commands, you need the following permissions: